Polynomial Identity Testing via Evaluation of Rational Functions: Overview

-\paragraph{Further research.} In this paper we propose to investigate the power of generators through characterizations of their vanishing ideals, develop such characterizations for the generators $\SV$ and $\RFE$, and initiate a systematic study of the repercussions.
-Completing the study entails going over classes $\Class$ of polynomials of interest, checking whether they intersect nontrivially with the vanishing ideal, and, if so, checking whether the intersection can be hit by other generators.
-One specific target is the elimination of the degree restriction from \cref{thm.roabp}.
+\paragraph{Related recent work and further research.} We propose to systematically investigate the power of generators by characterizing their vanishing ideals.
+As we demonstrated for $\SV$ and $\RFE$, such characterizations can exhibit both strengths and weaknesses of the generator.

-In addition to Shpilka--Volkovich, other specific generators for which we suggest to characterize their vanishing ideals include Klivans--Spielman and Gabizon--Raz, as well as generators based on isolating weight assignments find recurring use in the PIT literature.
-Other possibilities may include the \(\RFE\) generator with pseudorandom abscissas, or higher-level work that relates the vanishing ideal of a combination of generators to the vanishing ideals of the constituent generators.
+Specific other generators of interest include Klivans--Spielman \cite{KS2001} and generators based on the matrix rank condenser by Gabizon and Raz \cite{GR2008,KS2011,FS2012}.
+A related direction is figuring out how vanishing ideals are affected when manipulating generators.
+Examples include the $\RFE$ generator with pseudorandom abscissas, or work that relates the vanishing ideal of a combination of generators to the vanishing ideals of the constituent generators.
+In particular, a combination of $\SV$ with Klivans--Spielman appears in the literature \cite{KMSV2009, FSS2014, FSV2018}, where the latter is used to effectively hit sparse polynomials, which our results show that $\SV$ does not.

-Along a related line of thought, the generator \(\SVl\) is the canonical example of an \(l\)-wise independent generator in the algebraic setting.
-Understanding the power such generators more broadly should lead to useful insights for derandomizing PIT.
-This work demonstrates explicit polynomials like \(\VanGenparam{l-1}{l}\) and \(\SMVanOneparam{l-1}{l}\) that are not automatically hit by \(l\)-wise independence; indeed they are not hit by \(\SVl\).
+The generator $\SVl$ is the canonical example of an $l$-wise independent generator in the algebraic setting.
+Understanding the power of $l$-wise independent generators more broadly, \eg, as formalized in \cite{FSTW21, MediniShpilka2021}, could lead to useful insights for derandomizing PIT.
+This work demonstrates explicit polynomials like \(\VanGenparam{l-1}{l}\) and \(\SMVanOneparam{l-1}{l}\) that are not automatically hit by \(l\)-wise independence as they are not hit by \(\SVl\).
 Is there a deeper underlying reason related to $l$-wise independence?

-Lastly, we remark that our derivation of \(\VanGen\) from \(\RFE\) in \cref{s.gens} can be abstracted to construct a polynomial $p$ in \(\VanIdeal{G}\) for any generator \(G\), provided that \(G\) substitutes rational functions for which the numerators and denominators belong to linear spaces whose dimensions sum to less than \(n\).
-As the resulting polynomial $p$ is the determinant of an \(n \times n\) or smaller matrix, such a generator \(G\) cannot derandomize PIT for models that compute such determinants.
-One may view this phenomenon as a possible barrier for derandomization.
-Our derivation works for the \(\RFE\) generator, but does not directly apply to the SV generator, even though the two are equivalent in derandomization power.
-It would be useful to have sufficient conditions under which a generator and \emph{all} its reparametrizations avoid the barrier.